openshift/openshift-origin-design/conventions/documentation/actionmenus.md

 **Topology right click action on a resource**
 ![action menus topology](../images/action-menus-topology.png)

-- When the actions are accessible from an Actions dropdown, the dropdown should be styled as a primary blue dropdown.
+- Actions dropdowns should be styled as primary blue dropdowns.
-- Exceptions are acceptable in the cases where a different action(s) have been identified as the view's primary action.
-In these cases, the primary action is usually pulled out of the dropdown and is styled as a primary button or dropdown to the left of the Actions dropdown, which will have secondary styling.
+- Exceptions are acceptable in the cases where a different action(s) has been identified as the view's primary action.
+In these cases, the primary action(s) is usually pulled out of the dropdown and is styled as a primary button or dropdown to the left of the Actions dropdown, which will then have secondary styling.
 (E.g., Secrets details pages)

 ## Organization of Actions menu items
 <img src="../images/action-menus-1.png" alt="Action menus order" width="662"/>